top of page

 Utrecht University: Oliver Plûmper, Lisa Eberhard, Eric Hellebrand, Martyn DruryDouwe van Hinsbergen

-External: James Kirkpatrick (McGill), Caroline Seyler (U. Minnesota), Matthew Tarling (McGill), David Wallis (Cambridge), Whitney Behr (ETH Zürich)
+External: James Kirkpatrick (Univ.
+Nevada Reno), Caroline Seyler (Univ.
+Southern California), Matthew Tarling (Univ.
+British Columbia, Vancouver), David Wallis (Cambridge), Whitney Behr (ETH Zürich), Emily Cooperdock (Brown), Margo Godard (CNRS Montpellier)

 Recent Publications